batiati/tigerbeetle.net/README.md

 ### 1. One million transactions, 5.000 per batch

+The C# benchmark using _native client_ has pair performance with the original _tigerbeetle benchmark_, outperforming it sometimes.

-Currently, the managed client runs about to ~40% slower than the native client, using the default parameters.
+The  _managed client_ runs about 40~50% slower than the original _tigerbeetle benchmark_, using default parameters.

 ```
 MAX_TRANSFERS = 1_000_000;